astronomer/airflow-guides/guides/soda-data-quality.md

 To use Soda Core, the Soda Core package for the database backend needs to be installed and configured.
 The [Soda documentation provides a list of supported databases](https://docs.soda.io/soda-core/configuration.html) and how to configure them.

-When using Soda Core with Airflow the Soda Core package needs to be installed in your Airflow environment.
-Additionally, both YAML files, `configuration.yml`, which contains the connection information for the database backend and `checks.yml`, which contains the data quality checks will need to be made available to the Airflow environment.
+When using Soda Core with Airflow, the Soda Core package needs to be installed in your Airflow environment.
+Additionally, two YAML files need to be made available to the Airflow environment: `configuration.yml`, which contains the connection information for the database backend, and `checks.yml`, which contains the data quality checks.
 Astro CLI users can simply put `soda-core-<database>` in `requirements.txt` and provide the YAML files in `/include`.

 ## Example: Run Soda Core checks from Airflow